MicrosoftDocs/Devices-docs/surface-hub/install-pwa-surface-hub.md

 #### Example PWAs

-> [!TIP]
-> This example installs PWAs for YoutTube, Webex, Zoom, and Uber.
+This example installs PWAs for YoutTube, Webex, Zoom, and Uber.

 ```
     [